jsr6720/goodreads-csv-to-md/README.md

 Just realized that I combined a utility script with my own data.
 So probably fork and replace data.

+Also realized I don't check for unique file names.
+See *Art of War* example in this content.

 ## Very manual process

 https://www.goodreads.com/api as of 2024 states there is no longer active support for api keys and directs to https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs which directs users to use the [account data export feature](#export-of-goodreads-data).